 - The employee resumes the full duties of their substantive position without any modifications.
 A clearance medical certificate needs to be obtained from all employees to confirm that their doctor supports that they are fully cleared to perform the duties of their substantive position.

 - The employee returns to their substantive position but with permanent or long term modifications to their duties, work processes or alterations to the work environment, acceptable to the Department and the injured employee.
-Reference should be made to the Department's Reasonable Adjustment for People with Disabilities Procedure.
+Reference should be made to the Department's Reasonable adjustments procedure.

 - The employee ceases to be employed by the Department due to resignation, termination of their contract, retirement or ill health retirement.